Winter Cooking: Minestrone Soup

 The coldest season of the year asks us to turn inward and rest, rest, rest.
-But rest doesn’t just involve getting a good night’s sleep; it engages every part of our being.
-Eating warm, light foods allows our digestive systems to rest as well, so the body doesn’t need to work so hard to process the foods we choose to eat.
+But rest doesn’t just involve getting a good night’s sleep; it engages every part of your being.
+Give yourself permission to lighten your load by letting go of what can wait and saying “no” without guilt.
+And remember to lighten up on your diet by eating warming foods, such as soups and sauteed vegetables.
+This simple shift allows your digestive system to rest, so the body doesn’t need to work so hard to process the foods you eat.

 This soup is versatile, and can be easily tweaked to utilize the ingredients in your refrigerator or pantry.
 Try baking some crunchy chick peas on the side—delicious!